Newcastle Paragliding Club

 That all setting up of hang gliders or paragliders is done outside of launch areas to maximize the efficient use of this space and to prevent any likelihood of damage occurring to equipment or persons due to a launch issue.

-Ground handling of paragliders is to be immediately ceased when other pilots show a genuine intention of launching.
+Ground handling of paragliders is to be immediately ceased when other pilots show a genuine intention of launching or top landing.

 If, whilst you are flying, you can see that other pilots are set up to launch but appear to be waiting; there is a good chance that they are waiting for space to fly.
 Even though you may feel that there is room for another aircraft, you should remember that we are a community which includes low airtime or tandem operations and that we all deserve the opportunity to fly.
 Share the air by having several short flights rather than one or two longer ones.